Sustainable Laboratory User Manual Working Group

 This working group invites individuals and organizations committed to helping I2SL develop the Laboratory User Manual.
 Members are encouraged to contribute their expertise, energy, and ideas.
 The main group currently holds monthly conference calls; smaller subgroups are created for specific tasks and may hold more frequent calls or meetings as needed.
 To get involved, please contact Adana Johns or Christopher Kleingartner.

 - The working group convened via conference call on October 9, 2020 as part of the 2020 Virual I2SL Annual Conference.
-View the meeting minutes or watch the meeting recording.
+View the meeting presentation or watch the meeting recording.

 - The working group convened via conference call on July 14, 2020.
 View the meeting minutes.